Atharv-A2/Sneaker-Info-Hub/README.md

 <li>Created responsive web application  using HTML and  CSS & TailWind CSS for front-end and engineered backend using Flask integrated with SQL Server

+<li>Here is the Full Walkthrough of the Project and its Functionalities. https://shorturl.at/WPbD5</li>

 </ul>

 # Features